tweilbach/autopsy-opentimestamps/README.md

 # autopsy-opentimestamps
-An implementation of opentimestamps in Sleuthkit Autopsy to stamp and verify digital evidence.
+An implementation of opentimestamps in Sleuthkit Autopsy to create and verify timestamps for data sources.